 My Approach to Helping

-I have been working in the helping field related to counseling for ten years now.
+I have been working in the helping field related to counseling for almost 15 years.
 In that time I have learned that the best way to help others is to be an excellent listener, to be compassionate, empathetic, and to collaborate with individuals to assist them in gaining the tools that they need to make positive change in their lives.
 I work hard to encourage clients that the strength for change lies within them and my job is to help them find it.
 I utilize a great deal of mindfulness based techniques and believe that learning the process of becoming more mindful in life can be extremely beneficial to problem solving and learning to sit with discomfort.
 As a counselor I do not believe that I have all of the answers or can fix anyone, however, I do believe that if the client is willing to do the work to create change in their life that I can assist them in doing so successfully.
 Ultimately, my goal for the counseling relationship is to assist clients in managing stress more effectively and learning skills that can be used well after the counseling relationship has terminated, in a straightforward and honest approach.

 Specific Issue(s) I'm Skilled at Helping With